-Materials we use (and the method of application) are the traditional type used on vintage/collectors' bears and virtually none of these meet current EU toy safety regulations.
+Materials used (and the method of application) are the traditional type used on vintage/collectors' bears and virtually none of these meet current EU toy safety regulations.
 It also needs to be borne in mind that most vintage teddy bears do not, in themselves, meet present-day EU toy safety regulations.

-Please feel free to ask us if there's anything you're not sure about.
+Please feel free to ask if there's anything you're not sure about.

 Return postage is extra.
 Please remember that although your bear without his stuffing and possibly a limb missing may well be small thin and lightweight when you send him, chances are that he will go home considerably bigger, fatter and may need to travel in a larger box.
 This will sometimes mean that his return postage is higher because of the extra weight.

 Almost always.
-If any minor work becomes apparent after we have quoted, we will usually absorb it at no extra charge, but should we discover something major (unusual but occasionally something may not be apparent until work is underway) then I would liaise with you first.
+If any minor work becomes apparent after you have received your quote, it will usually be absorbed at no extra charge, but should something major be discovered (unusual but occasionally something may not be apparent until work is underway) then I would liaise with you first.

-Payment can be by bank transfer, cheque, postal order or cash if collecting person.
+Payment can be by bank transfer, cheque or postal order.
 Details will be given on request.
-This website does not take direct payments and we don't have facilities for taking card payments directly.
+This website does not take direct payments and I don't have facilities for taking card payments directly.

 You've come to the right place - this is one of Oldenbears' main aims.